Fenika Miller - Principal Consultant

 Her vision is to live in a state and community where every woman and girl has the opportunity to lead, succeed, govern, and prosper in every area of their lives.
 Respected as a credible voice in the community, Fenika earns a seat at the table wherever she serves.

 Fenika holds an MBA from Wesleyan College and a bachelor’s degree in Political Science from THE Fort Valley State University.
-She is a 2014 graduate of Leadership Robins, Vice Chair of the Development Authority of Warner Robins, and is a volunteer for SCORE-Middle GA.
+She is a 2014 graduate of Leadership Robins, Vice Chair of the Development Authority of Warner Robins, and is a business mentor for SCORE-Middle GA.
+In 2020, Fenika opened Succeed Cowork – an inclusive co-working community and entrepreneur incubator for women of color.